 In Soul Eater, Chrona does this at times.
 Chrona's reaction to a surprise scythe to the gut is, "Where did that come from?"

 Reiner Braun, from Attack on Titan, does this on multiple occasions.
 The first time, a smaller Titan chomps on his arm and breaks it.
 He throws it over his shoulder in a fireman's carry and helps chuck it out the window.
 Hours later, after revealing himself to be The Mole, he's brutally attacked by Mikasa and ends up with one arm missing and the other badly mangled.
-He still manages to get back up and fight, which is justified since he's a Titan Shifter and has a Healing Factor.
+He still manages to get back up and fight, which is justified since he's noted to be tough as an ox and has a Healing Factor.

 In episode 5 of Hataraku Maou Sama, Ashiya is shot by Lucifer with a magical beam, and has a rather large hole in his chest.
 In his dying moments, he tells his friend Maou different ways to save money.
 He actually managed to recover later.

 A Running Gag in early Ranma Ĺ was Kuno would suffer massive damage and only respond with a deadpan "That hurt, you know."